Enhancifire/Paisa/README.md

-# Paisa - A Rewrite of the [Paisa](https://github.com/RetroMusicPlayer/Paisa) App to use Riverpod
+# Paisa - Expense Manager with Material Design

+A Personal Rewrite of the [Paisa](https://github.com/RetroMusicPlayer/Paisa) app with Riverpod and personal touches.